hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

 5. Click **Unregister Cluster** to unregister or click **Cancel** to cancel the process.

-### View configuration ###
+### View configuration<a name="view-configuration"></a>

-Use this option to view the cluster configuration as it displays in the cinder.config file.
+Use this option to view the cluster configuration as it displays in the *cinder.config* file.

-Log into the Undercloud Horizon Dashboard.
+1. Log into the Undercloud Horizon Dashboard.

 2. From the left panel, click **Resources** Tab and then **Storage** to display the Overview page.